JoeyStanley/jekyll-for-designers/cv.md

 "Explaining Office Hours."
 Panel member in a seminar called "Make a Good First Impression with Your Syllabus."
 Center for Teaching and Learning, Brigham Young University, Provo, Utah.
 February 18, 2022.
 <a href="/downloads/220218-office_hours.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>
+<a ref="https://teachanywhere.byu.edu/training-workshops/make-a-good-first-impression-with-your-syllabus" class="video" target="_blank" title="open a youtube video of this presentation in a new window"></a>

 "What can vowel formant trajectories tell us about language change?"
 Sociolinguistics Group, University of Washington, Seattle, Washington.
 November 30, 2021.
 <a href="/downloads/211130-UW.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>